NEFSC/READ-SSB-Lee-metadata/veslog.md

         + The latitude and longitude points reported on a VTR are first binned into a Ten Minute Square, then checked against a lookup table that converts Ten Minutes Squares into statistical areas [LOC2AREAS].
         + If there is a match, then the reported latitude and longitude points are accepted.
         + If there is no match and the reported lat-lon is in an AREA adjacent to the reported AREA, then the lat-lon points are accepted and the reported statistical area is replaced by the AREA corresponding to the lat-lon.
-        + If there is no match and the reported lat-lon is *not* in an AREA adjacent to the reported AREA, then the lat-lon points are rejected and converted to ```NULL``` values.
+        + If there is no match and the reported lat-lon is *not* in an AREA adjacent to the reported AREA, then the lat-lon points are rejected and converted to "NULL" values.
 The reported statistical area used as the CAREA.
     + Technically, only degrees and minutes are required to reported.
     + Some vessels report LORAN readings.
 These are converted to lat-lon prior to that entire process.
     + This QAQC step is performed differently in the GARFO CATCH, IMAGES, DOCUMENT data.